minute thoughts 3.8.16

 8. Okay, so I tweeted this but it deserves way more attention: Scientists actually modified a cotton candy machine to spin templates for WORKING ARTIFICIAL ORGANS and if you don't think that's cool, you can get out.

 9. I tend to fall in love very easily, not necessarily with people, but with the way they think.
 I admire people whose thought processes are far more sophisticated or analytical than mine, people who are endlessly curious, people who willingly remove themselves from the rhythm of life to just stop and reflect.
 There are some people who simply have beautiful minds.
 And that's why I honestly really like talking to people, not just to talk, but to understand.
 There are some people I could listen to for hours, some people whose brains I want to study under a microscope.
-I am always enamored by elegant phrasing and dazzling articulation.
-I always just like to hear everyone's story.
+I am always enamored by elegant articulation, and I always just like hearing people explain their stream of consciousness.

 10. 50 Of The Happiest Feelings (Those are the normal, Tumblr-esque ones, but does anyone have those really neurotically satisfying things?
 Like watching cakes being frosted or drawing a perfect swoop with a really nice pen)